Category Archives: Georgia

 Buddy's Buddies Macon 45 I Love My Baby

-The band then backed Jerry Ashley for his single on Rose 2091, “Don’t Tell Me Why” / “Come to Me”, two originals by Ashley also published by Margie Music.
-I’ve yet to hear either song.
+The Dynamics Unlimited backed Jerry Ashley for his single on Rose 2091, “Don’t Tell Me Why” / “Come to Me”, two originals by Ashley also published by Margie Music.

-I’d appreciate any additional info about the Dynamics Unlimited, Jerry Ashley or the Rose or Gaye Records labels.
+I’d appreciate any additional info about Jerry Ashley or the Rose and Gaye Records labels.

 Thank you to Mark Taylor for the scans of the Jerry Ashley 45s on Rose and Gaye.